Marwencol (film)

 Marwencol (also known as Village of the Dolls in the UK) is a 2010 American documentary film that explores the life and work of artist and photographer Mark Hogancamp.
-It is the debut feature of director Jeff Malmberg.
+It is the debut feature of director Jeff Malmberg, produced through his production company Open Face.
 It was the inspiration for Welcome to Marwen, a 2018 drama directed by Robert Zemeckis.

 Synopsis

 On April 8, 2000, Mark Hogancamp was attacked outside of a bar by five men who beat him nearly to death after he drunkenly told them he was a cross-dresser.
 After nine days in a coma and 40 days in the hospital, Hogancamp was discharged with brain damage that left him little memory of his previous life.
 Unable to afford therapy, he creates his own by building a 1/6-scale World War II–era Belgian town in his yard and populating it with dolls representing himself, his friends, and even his attackers.
 He calls that town Marwencol, blending the names Mark, Wendy, and Colleen.

 Hogancamp was initially discovered by photographer David Naugle, who documented and shared his story with Esopus magazine.